Embassy of Mexico, London

 The Embassy of Mexico in London is the diplomatic mission of Mexico in the United Kingdom.
 Mexico also maintains a building at 8 Halkin Street in Belgravia which serves as the Ambassador’s Official Residence.

 In 2011 a pro-Zapatista demonstration was held at the embassy, with the Mexican tricolour being replaced with the Zapatista flag.

 The embassy building in St George's Street, together with its neighbour, is Grade II listed.

 Ambassador

-The Ambassador of Mexico to the Court of St James is the highest ranking diplomatic representative of the United Mexican States to the United Kingdom.
+The Ambassador of Mexico to the Court of St James's is the highest ranking diplomatic representative of the United Mexican States to the United Kingdom.